LucasVance/2100/docs/index.md

-# 2100: The Operating System for the Next Century
+# 2100

-> **Mission:** To dismantle the narrative that equates "Capitalism" with "Free Markets," and to demonstrate that the path to true liberty lies in dismantling state-enforced corporate privileges.
+> **Mission:** To dismantle the narrative that equates "Capitalism" with "Free Markets," and to demonstrate that the path to true liberty lies in dismantling state-enforced corporate privileges for a truly freed market.

 ---